angband/angband/docs/command.rst

   sometimes contain treasure, in which case they will be displayed in a different way.
 Rubble sometimes covers an object but is easy to tunnel through, even with your bare hands.
 Tunnelling ability increases with strength and weapon weight.
+If you have a digging tool in your pack, the game will automatically use this to dig.
 This command may take a count, requires a direction, and takes some energy.

 Open a door or chest (``o``)
   To open an object such as a door or chest, you must use this command.
 If